-Few things are more annoying than fruit or drain flies invading your kitchen or bathroom.
+Few things are more annoying than fruit, sewer and drain flies invading your kitchen or bathroom.
 The pesky insects thrive on rotting foods and other organic matter found inside moist drains.
 Drain and fruit flies are harmless though they can carry bacteria from rotting foods that can contaminate other foods.
 There are many ways to resolve this issue – so put down the fly swatter and learn about some of the fastest ways to rid yourself of drain flies and get your drain back to normal!

 After sanitizing the drain, you may want to create a homemade trap to catch the remaining flies.

 If these methods do not work to kill drain flies, you may have an issue with your p-trap.
 Every kitchen or bathroom drain has a self-sealing water trap, which stores about two cups of water in a U-shaped bend that sits below the piping and the fixture.
-When there is no water in the pipe due to cracks or non-use, odors and flies can escape.
-If the flies come back, there may be something wrong with your p-trap or a drain line.
+When there is no water in the pipe due to cracks or non-use, odors and sewer flies can escape.
+If the drain flies come back, there may be something wrong with your p-trap or a drain line.
 Schedule a Roto-Rooter service here and we'll help you clean your drain and get your kitchen back to normal in no time.